mkraenz/mimo-tally-be-py/README.md

 - 📞 [Traefik](https://traefik.io) as a reverse proxy / load balancer.
 - 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.
 - 🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions.

+## Deployment

+Deployed to Google Cloud Run using Terraform.
+See `infra/` dir.

 ### Some env vars